Updated on August 5, 2025

 What if my ex really is in a rebound relationship?

-So if your ex is dating someone new already and you’re certain that your ex still has feelings for you and wasn’t able to move on, know that your ex’s rebound relationship won’t last forever.
-Eventually, your ex will get tired and may even start arguing with his or her new boyfriend or girlfriend.
+So if your ex is dating someone new just days after leaving you, and you’re certain that your ex still has feelings for you, know that your ex’s rebound relationship won’t last forever.
+Eventually, your ex will get tired of pursuing an unfulfilling relationship and may even start arguing with his or her new boyfriend or girlfriend.
+Arguments and general unhappiness will prove that the relationship isn’t working and that it’s a ticking time bomb.

 What if I was the rebound?

-If your ex dated you soon after ending his or her long-term relationship, you’re at a disadvantage.
-You’re someone your ex dated to rely on emotionally and cope with the breakup blues.
-Your ex probably didn’t fall in love with you in the short amount of time he or she was with you.
+If your ex dated you soon after being dumped by his or her serious/long-term partner, you’re at a disadvantage.
+You’re most likely someone your ex dated to distract him/herself and cope with the post-breakup blues.

-But how can I tell I was a rebound?
+So how can I tell I was a rebound?

 To make it simple, you were your ex’s rebound if:

-• your ex appeared tired, lazy, distracted
+- your ex appeared tired, lazy, distracted, and confused

-• your ex was seldom in the mood for affection and sex
+- your ex was seldom in the mood for affection and sex

-• your ex didn’t want to go anywhere or do anything
+- your ex didn’t want to go anywhere or do anything

-• your ex talked about his or her ex a lot
+- your ex talked about his or her ex a lot

 Whether your ex is in a rebound relationship or a regular relationship, you mustn’t try to win your ex back through persuasion and perseverance.
-Your ex doesn’t want to be persuaded because your ex lost feelings for you and decided to give someone else a try.
+Your ex doesn’t want to be persuaded because your ex has lost feelings for you and decided to give someone else a try.

-Always remember that people in denial aren’t attractive and that your ex won’t take pity on you if you beg and plead with your ex and show how loyal you are to him or her.
-That’s not what your ex wants to see.
-Your ex wants you to accept that the relationship is over and that you need to let the broken relationship rest.
+Always remember that denial isn’t attractive and that your ex won’t take pity on you if you beg and plead and show how loyal you are to him or her.
+Begging isn’t something your ex wants to see.
+Your ex wants you to accept that the relationship is over and that you won’t try to change his or her mind.

-Of course, your ex won’t care what you think of him or her dating again, but your ex might become more curious about you later if your ex struggles to stay connected with the new person.
-Your job is to keep moving forward and remember that your ex will message or call you if your ex regrets leaving you.
+Of course, your ex won’t care what you think of him or her dating again, but your ex might become more curious about you if you don’t communicate anymore.
+Your ex might also start to miss you when the relationship progresses and encounters problems.

 Do exes come back after a failed rebound relationship?